 For people with memory-related diseases, home is often the best option, as they find comfort in the structure of a familiar environment.
-Assisting Hands Alzheimer’s and dementia care services provide you with peace of mind in knowing that your loved one is safe and cared for at home.
+Assisting Hands Alzheimer’s and dementia care services in Arlington Heights, IL provide you with peace of mind in knowing that your loved one is safe and cared for at home.
 Our caregivers are professionally trained in providing appropriate and positive reinforcement techniques in a loving and dignifying manner.

 People with dementia may walk aimlessly, putting their personal safely at risk.
 They may be bored, searching for items, or trying to fulfill a need such as hunger or thirst.
 Our caregivers spend time engaging our patients with memory-related activities, such as walks around the block, problem-solving games, and conversation to stimulate their minds and prevent boredom.
 Having a caregiver in your home who is trained to provide memory care can ensure your loved one’s needs are met, and that they are safe.